Frequently Asked Questions

 Our practice offers the following:

-• "Preservative Free" Vitamin K Injection
+"Preservative Free" Vitamin K Injection (not a vaccine)

-• Newborn Screen - a standard heel prick testing for over 55 serious metabolic and genetic disorders
+Newborn Screen - a standard heel prick testing for over 60 serious metabolic and genetic disorders

-If a family desires the Hepatitis B Vaccine or Circumcision, we will provide you a referral to a local Doctor who offers those services for you to schedule an appointment with.
+If a family desires the Hepatitis B Vaccine or Circumcision, we will provide you a referral to a Doctor who offers those services for you to schedule an appointment with.

 We do not provide any vaccinations.